- Gender and Relationships»

 A quarrel should purge your mind of your earlier tensions, resentments, fears and anxieties.
 No two people can live for years without some problems, conflicts and pains.
 Therefore quarrelling is healthy.

-In conclusion, become genuinely interested in your spouse.
+The couples that are meant to be, are the ones who go through everything that is meant to tear them apart, and come out stronger.
+So become genuinely interested in your spouse.
 Be a good listener.
 Encourage your spouse to talk about himself/herself.
-Make your spouse fell important.
+Make your spouse feel important.
 The best road to a person’s heart is to talk about the things he or she treasures most.
 Richard Templar wrote in The Rules of Life: “There are two situations where people lose their temper –justified and manipulative.
 The first is where you can run over their foot with your car and refuse to apologize or acknowledge you have done anything wrong.
 The second is where people use anger to get their own way a sort of emotional blackmail.”
 Whichever be your situation, handle it with care.
 Buddha said: “Hatred is never ended by hatred but by love.”
 And a misunderstanding is never ended by an argument but by tact, diplomacy, conciliation and a sympathetic desire to see the other person’s viewpoint.